BMW motorcycle telescopic fork bushings

-The change is recommended for those forks that may still have the older, one piece, bushing.
-The aluminum center piece is trapped by the two outer threaded pieces, but still allowed to “move or float” around.
+The change is recommended for those forks that may still have the older, one-piece bushing.
+The two outer threaded pieces trap the aluminum centerpiece but still allow it to “move or float” around.
 You can see it in the middle photograph.
 The piston rod will not “stick” while moving up and down.

 If your forks are not in nearly perfect alignment, then this change won’t help much.
 This is a small hole in the dam.
 I suggest that you plug up the larger ones first.